ncorbuk/SubZone/README.md

 * Port numbers
 * Telephone numbers.
 * Location of server.
-* Other servers.
+* Other servers
-* Description of any software being used... like tcp/udp or sic_tcp.(VoIp software).
+* Software.
 * & more!.
+*(Check out dns record pics for zonetransfer.me at bottom of page for example)*

-The possibiltes are endless, depending on how well the domain/host has configured there dns server(s) and what information they are leaking.
-This helps penetration testers and bug hunters collect and gather subdomains for the domain they are targeting.
+This helps penetration testers and bug hunters collect and gather subdomains and information for the domain they are targeting.

 ## Getting Started

-To get *started* simply *Fork the repository*, open up console (*cmd/powershell/terminal*) cd into repository folder with the *SubZone v_2.0.py* (Or the latest up to date version).
-Then type "**python subzone_v2.0.py -h**" - This will give you the *options/arguments* you need to specify to run file.
+Either Fork the latest repository or use pip to get latest version of subzone.
+For easy install of python package and all dependencies use - *pip install subzone*

-**Key points for arguments/options**...
+**Key points**
 * Arguments are **-d** *(For domain)* & **-o** *(For output file)*
 * Use http(s) in your domain.  ~  *Ex. -d https://example.com (Not https://www.example.com)*
 * Specifying output file is *NOT* optional.  ~  *Ex. -o example.txt*
 * Specifying domain name is *NOT* optional.  ~  *Ex. -d https://example.com

-* You may need to change the **shebang** at the top of the source code file.
-Ex. *#!d:/python 3.6.5/python.exe* (use own path) or for **Linux** use *#!/usr/bin/env python* (Example), **Windows** use *#!disk(c/d/e):/path to python folder/python.exe*
+**Can also be used as an import to your own script/program** *from subdomain import subzone* then use **subzone.get(url)** eg. subzone.get('https://facebook.com') Will print out a list of registerd domains and active domains - in color -

 **Example Usage:**
 ```
-First install software if havent already - pip install subzone OR fork repo

-then cd in subzone folder eg repo folder or if used pip go into (windows) python3.6.5/lib/site-packages/subzone

 -d (domain) is True(needed)  -o (output) is True (needed) - *Was optional but seems that there is a bug and is making the color disapeer on console, was working. uhm :/*

 - python subzone_v2.0.py -d (domain) -o (output)